rickyyean/founder-dating-ritual/README.md

 1. [Read the background essay](https://rickyyean.com)
 2. Share it with your potential co-founders and get their buy-in (modify the details as you see fit, and feel to [open an isuse](https://github.com/rickyyean/founder-dating-ritual/issues) to make a suggestion or [tell me on Twitter](https://twitter.com/rickyyean))
+3. If this ritual helped you and you want more people to use it, star this repo and share the essay!